 James and the Giant Peach by Roald Dahl

+James Henry Trotter’s parents are eaten by a wild rhinoceros.
+He is sent to live with two terrible aunts: Spiker and Sponge.
+Life is terrible.
 One day James accidentally drops some magic crystals by the old peach tree and strange things start to happen.
 One of the peaches grows to the size of a house.
-James meets some oversized insects: Grasshopper, Centipede, Ladybug and more.
+James meets some oversized insects: Grasshopper, Centipede, and Ladybug.
 It takes just a snip of the stem and the peach rolls away and the adventure begins!

 Food Idea #1: